INVOLUTION: REALITY REDEFINED

-An epic poem in the ancient tradition traces the in’forming’ of matter, the enfolding of memory.
+This journey, in the ancient traditions of Homer and Milton, traces the creation of the rosary of science, the in’forming’ of matter, the enfolding of memory.
 The history of scientific understanding reflects the recovery of evolutionary memory, through the inspirations of genius.
 Man’s intellectual ‘objective’ science is a model of his memory but divorced from his consciousness and its web of connections: severs mind from matter, and science from God.

 Fun it may be but the science, though intuitive, is serious and the uneaten core of that apple is outlined here.